puicchan/jenkinstest/tutorial.md

 ## Install the Azure plugins

 > [!TIP]
-> If you deployed Jenkins on Azure using the [solution template](install-jenkins-solution-template.md), the [Azure Credential Plugin] (https://plugins.jenkins.io/azure-credentials) and [Azure Container Agents](https://plugins.jenkins.io/azure-container-agents) are already installed.
+> If you deployed Jenkins on Azure using the [solution template](https://docs.microsoft.com/azure/jenkins/install-jenkins-solution-template.md), the [Azure Credential Plugin](https://plugins.jenkins.io/azure-credentials) and [Azure Container Agents](https://plugins.jenkins.io/azure-container-agents) are already installed.

 1. From the Jenkins dashboard, select **Manage Jenkins**, then select **Manage Plugins**.
 2. Select the **Available** tab, then search for **Azure Credentials** and **Azure Container Agents Plugin**.
-Select the checkbox next to the entry for the plugin and select **Install without restart** from the bottom of the dashboard.
+Select the checkbox next to the entry for each of the plugin and select **Install without restart** from the bottom of the dashboard.

 ## Add Azure service principal to Jenkins
 1. From the Jenkins dashboard, select **Credentials**